What does WFPB mean?

 What do you eat in a typical day?

 In the morning I always drink a green smoothie, then usually some oatmeal, whole wheat toast with avocado or peanut butter and banana.

-Lunch is usually leftovers from dinner the night before, or a big salad, a veggie sandwich with hummus, a baked potato, or other ideas you’ll see on my blog.
+Lunch is usually leftovers from dinner the night before, or a peanut butter banana sandwich, a big salad, a veggie sandwich with hummus, a baked potato, or other ideas you’ll see on my blog.
 We eat a lot of apples and bananas, too.

 Dinner is always something exciting!
 My day centers around a delicious, vegetable-heavy sit-down dinner with my husband and baby.